mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/operations/manage-docker-hub-rate-limits/index.md

     konvoy up
     ```

 1. Confirm the changes made to the cluster.
-Enter the following command to check the contents of the `containerd` configuration file:
+You will need to ssh into any of your cluster's nodes.
+From there, enter the following command to check the contents of the `containerd` configuration file:

     ```bash
     $ cat /etc/containerd/config.toml
+    ```

+   You should see the output that contains your Docker Hub credentials:

+    ```bash
     ...
     [plugins."io.containerd.grpc.v1.cri".registry]
           [plugins."io.containerd.grpc.v1.cri".registry.mirrors]